agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

     testImplementation("org.eclipse.dataspaceconnector:common-util:${edcCoreVersion}:test-fixtures")
 ```

-During the spike we analysed the development cycle after the repo split and recognised areas of impact.
-The steps to proceed within these areas should be
+During the spike we analysed the development cycle after the repo split across different areas of impact:
-agreed on before the split.

-Areas of impact by repo split:
 - Local development of changes crossing the repositories.
 - Publishing and versioning EDC artifacts.
 - Release cycle for EDC Core and the Vendor Extensions.

-A possible solution for these areas is presented below.
+Next, possible solution for these areas is discussed for three different scenarios.

 ### Scenario 1: code change spanning across core and vendor repositories